|

 My

-Name is Brian Brian by Jeanne Betancourt
+Name is Brain Brian by Jeanne Betancourt

 - Brian and his fellow members of the Jokers Club hate school.
 To make it